iyogeshjoshi/jobPortal/README.md

 $ git clone https://github.com/iyogeshjoshi/jobPortal.git <path/on/your/machine>
 ```

-once it is clone execute the following commands to install and run it
+once it is cloned execute the following commands to install and run it

 ```bash
 $ cd <path/to/root>